Cycling74/max-sdk/README.md

 ## c++ api

-If you are interested in using Modern C++ to write external objects, please take a look the [Min DevKit](https://github.com/Cycling74/min-devkit).
+If you are interested in using Modern C++ to write external objects, please take a look at the [Min DevKit](https://github.com/Cycling74/min-devkit).

 ## testing